 Following the formulation by the pharmaceutical industry of several viable vaccines to combat COVID-19, the prospect for a return to some semblance of normality is on the horizon.
-By stemming the spread of the virus, the hope is that vaccines will enable people to return to work, head back to restaurants and retail stores, attend public events, and recommence travel.
+By stemming the spread of the virus, the hope is that vaccines will enable people to return to work, head back to restaurants and retail stores, attend public events and recommence travel.
 Implicit in these assumptions is the idea that people will be issued some kind of vaccine certificate they can use to establish proof of vaccination.
 It seems simple in theory.
 In practice, however, vaccine credentials are fraught with a wide range of complexities, many of which link back to cybersecurity concerns.

 The two main challenges?
-The imperative to create digital versions of these certificates in addition to a secure paper-based solution, and the requirement to make the credential both interoperable and capable of being shared with third parties globally.
+The imperative to create digital versions of these certificates in addition to a secure paper-based solution and the requirement to make the credential both interoperable and capable of being shared with third parties globally.
 In essence, this means a digital proof-of-vaccination issued to a traveler in the UK must have the ability to be accepted and trusted by government authorities and private businesses in Singapore or Australia if it is to drive the benefits required to reopen the global economy.

-To bridge the gap between the need for a vaccine certificate and the protection of an individual’s digital identity (not to mention their privacy), governments, consortia, healthcare organizations, and the private sector are rapidly coming together to vault several hurdles in the current race against the clock.
+To bridge the gap between the need for a vaccine certificate and the protection of an individual’s digital identity (not to mention their privacy), governments, consortia, healthcare organisations and the private sector are rapidly coming together to vault several hurdles in the current race against the clock.
 Here we set out just some of the issues that will need to be addressed in relatively short order—with the caveat that this is only the start of the conversation.